 Speaking of delayed features, let's talk about Group FaceTime.
 Apple promised we'd get group video and audio chat with up to 31 other users, complete with effects and a system for keeping all 32 group members available on-screen.
 However, the company sneakily announced that Group FaceTime will be a part of an update later this fall, but Apple has given no specific date as of yet.

-If you're making the jump from iOS 11 for native group chat, you might want to wait.
+If you're making the jump from iOS 11 for native group chat, you might want to wait until iOS 12.1 when the feature will supposedly drop.

 One of the more useful features in Maps — other than turn-by-turn directions, of course — is traffic data.
 It's handy to see traffic conditions on your route so you can plan accordingly.
 However, iOS 12 might not display traffic data in Maps in iOS 12, leaving you blind to possible gridlock conditions.